 Not the Way It’s Supposed to Be

-It is not that they wanted things to be like this.
 These travelers had attempted to reach for something bigger than themselves.
-They had put their faith in something they thought might actually work for them, something that might actually satisfy their longing souls.
-More specifically, it was someone–a hero to the masses, a man of apparent power and strength, someone willing to buck the system and right the wrongs and make all things new.
+They had put their faith in something they thought might work for them, something that might satisfy their longing souls.
+More specifically, it was someone–a hero to the masses, a man of apparent power and strength willing to buck the system and right wrongs and make all things new.

-Jesus was his name, and for a time it seemed that these travelers had found the very thing they had been looking for, at least until Jesus was condemned and crucified–killed by the very people the travelers expected him to overthrow.
+For a time it seemed these travelers had found the very thing they had been looking for, at least until Jesus was condemned and crucified–killed by the very people the travelers expected him to overthrow.
 Now, shellshocked and angry, these travelers wondered if Jesus was nothing more than one more con-artist seeking the world’s attention, claiming to have solutions, but offering nothing but vacant promises.
 “We had hoped,” the travelers declared in Luke 24:21, “that he was the one to redeem Israel.”

-And so would the weary travelers, for as the stranger unpacked the riches of God’s Word the travelers realized that the very one teaching them was, in fact, the Resurrected Lord, incognito perhaps, but nonetheless real and present and alive.
+And so would the weary travelers, for as the stranger unpacked the riches of God’s Word the travelers realized that the very one teaching them was, in fact, the resurrected Jesus, incognito, but nonetheless real and present and alive.
 Luke 24:31 puts it succinctly when it says, “And their eyes were opened, and they recognized him.”
-Suddenly, all of their fears were foiled by the reality that the one they thought to have failed had indeed overcome the grave.
-Now, from their pitiful slumber they came awake, understanding that death was not the end, indeed, that because of Christ Jesus real life was just getting started.
+Suddenly, all of their fears melted.
+The one they thought had failed had indeed overcome the grave.
+Now, from their slumber they came awake, understanding death was not the end.
+Because of Christ Jesus and his resurrection, real life was just beginning.